Water damage in your home: what to do when it happens

 It happens to all of us: you are doing the kitchen dishes when something suddenly gets your attention for just one minute, and you return to find an overflowing sink with the kitchen floor covered in water.
 As you turn off the tap, the realization that your chore time has multiplied dawns on you.
 But have you ever wondered what would have happened if you had left it for longer -say an entire day- or you went on vacation when some water supply line broke and came back to your house turned into a knockoff SeaWorld?
 I exaggerate, of course, but realistically speaking, what can a homeowner do when the damage provoked by water is extensive?

-Thankfully, with close to 45 years of combined experience between our partners and hundreds of satisfied customers, we at Restore-It have the knowledge and the evidence (we are certified by the Institute of Inspection Cleaning and Restoration Certification-IICRC) that proves we are ready to deal with any water damage.
+Thankfully, with close over 50 years of combined experience between our partners and hundreds of satisfied customers, we at Restore-It have the knowledge and the evidence (we are certified by the Institute of Inspection Cleaning and Restoration Certification-IICRC) that proves we are ready to deal with any water damage.

 In this article, we will cover the basics of what you can do to avoid worsening the problem and how to prepare everything for a restoration company to help you get your life back to how it was right before disaster struck.